Skip to main content

 Versioning

-v3 is the current, supported version — use it for all new work.
-API v1 and v2 still respond but are outdated and no longer supported, and will be deprecated in the future.
-Their documentation lives at apidocs.reply.io.
+v3 is the current supported version and should be used for all new integrations.
+API v1 and v2 remain available but are no longer supported and will be deprecated in the future.
+Their documentation is available at apidocs.reply.io.

 Connect an AI agent